 With new operations and strategies come updated labor costs and staffing level needs for your business.
 Pay close attention to how much you could potentially be paying for your new changes and determine if the project profit is worth the increase in cost.

-Speaking of overtime, a great way to eliminate it is to get a clear scheduling process in place.
-Not only will you have a more regular look at the work weeks ahead, your employees will know ahead of time what their shifts will be and can plan accordingly, and you’ll be able to avoid any surprise overtime shifts.
+Speaking of overtime, a great way to eliminate it is to get a clear employee scheduling process in place.
+Not only will you have a more regular look at the work weeks and number of hours ahead, your employees will know ahead of time what their shifts will be and can plan accordingly, and you’ll be able to avoid any surprise overtime shifts.

 Even better, utilize a software like Homebase to do the hard work for you.
 With Homebase you can create work schedules in minutes with our easy templates, and you’ll be able to forecast your labor costs to schedule smarter.

-The Homebase app takes overtime avoidance a step further by automatically calculating overtime hours for you and alerting you when an employee is about to hit overtime so you can save money on labor costs.
+The Homebase app takes overtime avoidance a step further by automatically calculating overtime hours for you and alerting you when an employee is about to hit them so you can save money on overtime costs.
 This way you can forecast labor costs right there from the app.

 It’s more important than ever to ensure the hours you scheduled for an employee match up with the schedule you created in order to prevent early clock-ins or overtime payments.
 If overtime is needed, but it’s unplanned, make sure that the extra time worked requires manager approval or override.

-No one wants to be the employer who takes away provided benefits, but if reducing small amounts here and there can increase your team’s job security and leave the door open to hire new employees—like the extra staff needed for new operations—the sacrifice may be worth it.
+No one wants to be the employer who takes away provided benefits and perks, but if reducing small amounts here and there can increase your team’s job security and leave the door open to hire new employees—like the extra staff needed for new operations—the sacrifice may be worth it.

-Homebase CFO Jason Liu said it’s important to rethink what you’re spending on each employee when determining how to manage labor costs, at least for right now.
+Homebase CFO Jason Liu said it’s important to rethink what you’re spending on each employee when determining how to manage the cost of labor, at least for right now.

 “Revisit your budget in the new world,” Liu said.
 “Be conservative, there’s a lot of uncertainty.”